vrockai/dockstore-ui/app/docs/getting-started-with-cwl.md

 We are currently monitoring WDL to see how metadata like that provided for CWL will be integrated into WDL.

-## Next Steps
+### Next Steps

-Follow the [next tutorial](docs/getting-started-with-dockstore) to register your tool on Dockstore.
+Continue with the tutorial to register your tool on Dockstore.